racinmat/KITTI-GAN/devkit/readme.txt

 General information about streams and timestamps
 ================================================

 Each sensor stream is stored in a single folder.
-The main folder contains meta information and a timestamp file, listing the timestamp of each frame of the sequence to nanosecond precision.
+The extract_data folder contains meta information and a timestamp file, listing the timestamp of each frame of the sequence to nanosecond precision.
 Numbers in the data stream correspond to each numbers in each other data stream and to line numbers in the